Imamate and guardianship of Ali

 Imamate and guardianship of Ali ibn Abi Talib or Imamate and Wilayah of Ali ibn Abi Talib refers to the spiritual position of Ali (1st Shia Imam and 4th Caliph of Islam) and his role in teaching the religion truth and establishing Islamic Sharia after Muhammad, the Prophet of Islam.
-The Caliphate of Ali ibn Abi Talib from 35 to 40 AH (656-661 AD) in the official history is not the subject of this article.
+He served as the 1st Shia Imam from 8 June 632 until 28 January 661.
+He was succeeded by his first son, Hasan ibn Ali.